e271828e/Flight.jl/docs/notes/design/framework_spec.md

 map_input(datum, b)    #              datum → face ⇒ value pairs — arbitrary user code
 selectors(b)           # output half: §14.4 selectors → validated, compiled to one gather
-map_output(nt, b)      #              the gather's labeled NamedTuple → wire datum
+map_output(nt, b)      #              the gather's labeled NamedTuple → wire datum interactive(b)         # optional marker, no return value used: the derived write side —
+                       # no claims staked, the unclaimed complement compiled instead
+                       # (§9.3, §9.4).
+At most one holder per roster (§9.3).
 ```

 The framework needs no contract on the datum's shape: the datum travels